"Music is the universal language of mankind," (Henry Wadsworth Longfellow). It is a language that encompasses creativity in its highest form.

 - a strategy for music in place which provides for all children

 The Music Mark supports quality music education for all and offer a collective voice for all those involved in music education.
 As a subject association for music education, they aim to improve the musical and social outcomes for children and young people in and out of schools.

 At Cowick Primary School, we have music ensemble lessons for years 3,4,5 and 6.
 (Percussion in Y3 and 4; Ukulele in Y5 and 6).

-During the academic year of 2021 - 2022 and in response to the global pandemic, all classes will receive 'music for wellbeing' lessons.
+During the academic year of 2021 - 2022 and in response to the global pandemic, all classes received 'music for wellbeing' lessons.
 These were so successful that we have incorporated music for wellbeing into our music syllabus.